pedemonte96/causaleffect/README.md

 ## Documentation

-The extended documentation of this library can be found under the folder `documentation` of this same repositoru+y or in https://arxiv.org/abs/2107.04632.
+The extended documentation of this library can be found under the folder `documentation` of this same repository or in https://arxiv.org/abs/2107.04632.